twillin912/PSServerManagement/docs/en-US/Get-IISLogPath.md

 ```

 ## DESCRIPTION
-Reads the IIS website configuration data to determine the log file path for the given website
+The Get-IISLogPath cmdlet retrieves the log file path for one or more websites configured on the target computer.

 ## EXAMPLES